Monica-TPJH/Interactive_Experience_Assignment3/Audio_Game/README.md

 > Inspiration
 >
 > While walking on the street, I sometimes see stray dogs nearly getting hit by cars.
 It’s heartbreaking.
-So I made a tiny game where you help a little dog run faster and get away from danger.
+So I made this game where you help a little dog run faster and get away from danger.

 ## Overview